masasakano/mathml_mathjax_js/README.md

       * **Pros**: A gold standard to write mathematical expressions in the text form (in ASCII, UTF-8, etc).
 One of the easiest to write (though the learning cost is fairly expensive).
 Pretty computer friendly, though LaTeX does not care the semantics.
       * **Cons**: Very hard to read, except for the simplest ones.
 Not presentable on websites as it is, partly because there is no official standard to specify the form in the website protocol and no browsers natively interpret LaTeX.
    4. On-the-spot interpretation of LaTeX-style expressions embedded in HTML
-      * Popular ones inclulde [MathJax](https://www.mathjax.org/) and [KaTeX](https://katex.org/).
+      * Popular ones include [MathJax](https://www.mathjax.org/) and [KaTeX](https://katex.org/).
 See a [list of alternatives](https://alternativeto.net/software/mathjax/).
       https://alternativeto.net/software/mathjax/
-      * **Pros**: Maths expressions are pretty easy to write (providing the author is knowledeable about LaTeX) and is easier to read than MathML.
+      * **Pros**: Maths expressions are pretty easy to write (providing the author is knowledgeable about LaTeX) and is easier to read than MathML.
 Indexing by search engines is in principle relatively easy, though it probably is not for users' environments.
 Browsers do not need to do anything, except interpreting the JavaScript code.
       * **Cons**: As far as the existing frameworks are concerned, they are no use (or maybe arguably worse?) for non-visual or text-only (terminal-like) environments, though technically it is possible to develop systems to accommodate a wide variety of environments.
 No semantics are preserved.
    5. [AsciiMath](http://asciimath.org/)
-      * **Pros**: Merginally simpler to write than LaTeX.
+      * **Pros**: Marginally simpler to write than LaTeX.
-      * **Cons**: Tha [native JavaScript interpreter](http://git.io/X84VQQ) works only on Firefox and Safari, though, alternatively, [MathJax](https://www.mathjax.org/) can also interpret it and works in all major visual browsers.
+      * **Cons**: The [native JavaScript interpreter](http://git.io/X84VQQ) works only on Firefox and Safari, though, alternatively, [MathJax](https://www.mathjax.org/) can also interpret it and works in all major visual browsers.
 Like LaTeX, (I think) it does not care the semantics.
-The learning cost to write is still high, though seemingly lower than LaTeX and though it is designed so that people knowledeable about LaTeX can migrate fairly easily.
+The learning cost to write is still high, though seemingly lower than LaTeX and though it is designed so that people knowledgeable about LaTeX can migrate fairly easily.
 Much less popular than LaTeX, which means less people can actually read it, though the simplest form is admittedly intuitive and can be interpreted by anyone regardless of their knowledge of AsciiMath.

 ## How To Use the Code ##